 Cluster is the smallest possible space for file storage.
 Generally the cluster size is 512 bytes, one sector in 512 byte.
 There could be 8 sectors in a 4 KB cluster.
 While system startup, the information stored within the clusters is retrieved to load the OS and locate the partitions.

-Mounting a NTFS volume:
+Mounting an NTFS volume:

-While mounting the NTFS volume, boot sector is initiated at first by MBR through executing a chunk of code (i.e. master boot code), disk signature and the partition table.
+While mounting the NTFS volume, the boot sector is initiated at first by MBR through executing a chunk of code (i.e. master boot code), disk signature and the partition table.
 Next, the boot sector mounts the Volume.

-The master code controls following operations:
+The master code controls the following operations:

 Locate the active partition from the partition table